A new perspective on low-rank optimization: Introduction

 where $\gamma, \mu >0$ control the robustness to noise and the complexity of the estimator respectively and we normalize the ordinary least squares loss by dividing by $m$, the number of observations.

 Existing attempts at solving this problem generally involve replacing the low-rank term with a nuclear norm term \cite{negahban2011estimation}, which succeeds under some strong assumptions on the problem data but not in general.
-Recently, \cite{bertsimas2020mixed} proposed a new framework to model rank constraints, using orthogonal projection matrices which satisfy $\bm{Y}^2=\bm{Y}$ instead of binary variables which satisfy $z^2=z$.
-By building on their work, in this paper we propose a generalization of the perspective function to matrix-valued functions and develop a matrix analog of the perspective reformulation technique from MIO which uses projection matrices instead of binary variables.
+Recently, {we} proposed a new framework to model rank constraints, using orthogonal projection matrices which satisfy $\bm{Y}^2=\bm{Y}$ instead of binary variables which satisfy $z^2=z$ \cite{bertsimas2020mixed}.
+By building on this work, in this paper we propose a generalization of the perspective function to matrix-valued functions {with positive semidefinite arguments} and develop a matrix analog of the perspective reformulation technique from MIO which uses projection matrices instead of binary variables.

-\paragraph{Relaxations via the Matrix Perspective Reformulation Technique:} By applying the matrix perspective reformulation technique (Theorem \ref{lemma:equivalence}) to the term $\Vert \bm{\beta}\Vert_F^2+\mu \cdot \mathrm{Rank}(\bm{\beta})$, we will prove that the following problem is a valid—and numerically high-quality—relaxation of \eqref{eqn:rrr_orig}:
+\paragraph{Relaxations via the Matrix Perspective Reformulation Technique:} By applying the matrix perspective reformulation technique (Theorem \ref{lemma:equivalence}) to the term ${\frac{1}{2\gamma}}\Vert \bm{\beta}\Vert_F^2+\mu \cdot \mathrm{Rank}(\bm{\beta})$, we will prove that the following problem is a valid—and numerically high-quality—relaxation of \eqref{eqn:rrr_orig}: